 form here Set a Chapter Conservation Priority.

 The bylaws call for a Group Advisory Council to be formed to assist Groups in staying healthy and active and to

 advise the ExCom on Group matters.
 This council is looking for more members from across the state.
 More info on this new committee

 and its work can be found on their webpage.

-The Executive Committee has prepared the following information on the standing committees and
+The Executive Committee has prepared the following information on key procedures of the Sierra Club

 In addition, information on the following volunteer committees activities can be found on their web pages:

-group leaders through her Advisory Council conference calls and by working for National Sierra on leadership training programs.
+group leaders through her Advisory Council conference calls.

 In 2011 she received the Palm Leaf award for Administrative Leadership to the Florida Chapter, and has served as a national chapter trainer